 On December 4, 2003, Leonard Rosenthal brought suit in United States District Court for the Central District of California (Case No. CV03845) against the Company, the present directors and a former director (the "Individual Defendants"), on behalf of himself and a purported class of persons.
 The Plaintiff alleges that the Company is operating as an unregistered investment company in violation of applicable federal law.
 The Plaintiff also alleges that the Company's loans of corporate funds to the ESOP to purchase stock of the Company violates federal law and that such purchases by the ESOP were intended to preserve the voting control of the Farmer family and entrench management.
 In addition, the Plaintiff alleges that the Company is pursuing an estate planning strategy designed to depress the stock price in order to lessen the estate taxes anticipated on the death of Roy F. Farmer.
 Plaintiff is seeking recovery against the Individual Defendants in an amount not less than the amount of the loans to the ESOP.
 Plaintiff also filed a motion for a preliminary injunction to prevent the Company and the Individual Defendants from voting the Company stock beneficially owned by the ESOP at the Annual Meeting.
-If the Plaintiff is successful in obtaining such injunctive relief, it is uncertain whether the Reincorporation Proposal will be approved.
+Because the recent amendment to the ESOP removes the power of the Company and the ESOP Plan Committee to direct the voting of the ESOP shares, it is uncertain whether this lawsuit could have any effect on the voting on the Reincorporation Proposal.
 We intend to vigorously defend the action and related motion for injunctive relief.